Documentation Index

 kind: AgentEndpoint

-Agent Endpoints are ephemeral endpoints tied to the lifetime of the agent.
-When used with the ngrok Kubernetes operator,
+Agent Endpoints are endpoints that are only available when an agent is running.
+When used with the ngrok Kubernetes Operator,

-this means that the Agent Endpoints are tied to the operator's operator-agent
+this means that the Agent Endpoints are tied to the Operator’s operator-agent pod (which is deployed by default when installing the Operator).

-The operator will manage, create, and delete agent endpoints for you according to the configuration of the AgentEndpoint
+The Operator will manage, create, and delete Agent Endpoints for you according to the configuration of the AgentEndpoint custom resources you create.

-pod is running, your Agent Endpoints will be available.
+So long as at least one instance of the operator-agent pod is running, your Agent Endpoints will be available.
 You may occasionally notice

-the IDs of Agent Endpoints managed by the operator change if the operator pods restart, this will not halt traffic through your Agent Endpoints unless all of the operator pods have stopped.
+the IDs of Agent Endpoints managed by the Operator change if the Operator pods restart, this will not halt traffic through your Agent Endpoints unless all of the Operator pods have stopped.

-See the ngrok agent CLI configuration page, for more information about using the CLI to start agent endpoints outside of Kubernetes.
+See the ngrok agent CLI configuration page, for more information about using the CLI to start Agent Endpoints outside of Kubernetes.

-resources, an agent endpoint will be created in your ngrok account for each replica of the ngrok-operator-agent
+Note that while using AgentEndpoint resources, an Agent Endpoint will be created in your ngrok account for each replica of the ngrok-operator-agent Deployment.
+This enables high-availability when

-pods, so scaling the deployment up/down will cause the additional Agent Endpoints in your ngrok account to be created as needed and deleted when no longer needed.
+ngrok-operator-agent pods, so scaling the deployment up/down will cause the additional Agent Endpoints in your ngrok account to be created as needed and deleted when no longer needed.

-AgentEndpoint Structure and Types
+AgentEndpoint structure and types

 The following outlines the high level structure and typings of an AgentEndpoint

-AgentEndpoint Fields
+AgentEndpoint fields

-custom resource, whether they are required, what their default values are (if applicable), and a description of their purpose/constraints.
+The following sections outline each field of the AgentEndpoint custom resource, whether they are required, what their default values are (if applicable), and a description of their purpose/constraints.

 spec

-defines the desired state of the AgentEndpoint
+spec defines the desired state of the AgentEndpoint

 Type: Object